-I turned around and sprinted for the trees, zig zagging through the tall grasses and mud, the other three right behind me.
-I burst out laughing and shouted at Aude who was now running next to me, knees bouncing up and down, “Is this really happening?”
-She answered me by swearing in French.
+I turned around and sprinted for the trees, zig zagging through the tall grass and mud, the other three right behind me.
+I felt a strange urge to laugh.
+Life could be so surreal.
 When we got to the trees, I stopped and turned to catch my breath and see what the situation was.
-The shrubs closed behind us, and I couldn’t tell if he was still chasing us.
-Everyone stood there panting for a beat, and I thought we must be all clear.
+The shrubs closed behind us, and I couldn’t tell where the rhino was.

 “You can climb a tree?” the guide asked me.
 I studied the tree.
 The first limb branched out above head height, which meant I would have to haul my body up over my own head.

 I still wasn’t quite high enough though, I figured.
 I tried to ask the guide if I was quite high enough.
-But he was too busy working to haul Aude up another tree.
+But he and the other guide were too busy working to haul Aude up another tree.
 She could not climb a tree.
-The second guide had gotten himself up and had her by her two long arms, and was trying to pull her up while the first guide had his hands on her butt trying to shove her up from below, her sneakers scratching ineffectually on the trunk in front of her.
+They eventually all made it up.

-Of course, the rhino lost interest once we disappeared up into the trees which was exactly what he had wanted.
-He made his point.
-Satisfied as such, he meandered off to the right again and we could hear the cracking branches slowly fade in the distance.
-The four of us clung to our branches in silence for a few more moments.
+The rhino lost interest once we disappeared up into the trees which was all he really wanted in the end.
+He had made his point.
+Satisfied as such, he meandered off and we could hear the cracking branches slowly fade in the distance.
+The four of us clung to our tree limbs in silence for a few more moments.

-“Ok!” the guide called out as if it was time to wrap up a fun craft activity.
-He dropped down and I watched as they struggled to get Aude back out of the tree.
+“Ok!” the guide called out all sing-song as if it was time to wrap up a fun craft activity.
+He dropped down and I watched with interest as they struggled to get Aude back out of the tree.
 I slid down reluctantly once it was inevitable.
 We gathered our composures.